SShak/xmonadrecompile/README.md

 Now you don't need to worry about borking your system if you forget to recompile!

 p.s.
-While you are in pacman.conf st your ParrallelDownloads = 5, because if you don't....what are you really doing with your life?
+While you are in pacman.conf set your ParrallelDownloads = 5, because if you don't....what are you really doing with your life?